-Francisco Vazquez de Coronado was born into a nobel family in Spain in 1510.
+Francisco Vazquez de Coronado was born into a noble family in Spain in 1510.
 He accompanied a family friend who had been appointed the first viceroy of New Spain.
-Upon his arrival in New Spain (Mexico) he married the daughter of the Spanish treasurer of the territory.
-Coronado helped put down a major slave rebellion and then went on to become a provincial governor.
-Coronado however, wanted more.
-Rumors had been circulating for years about seven cities of gold.
-Coronado believed those cities to be north and wanted to lead a royal expedition to find those cities.
-He assembled a large force of 300 Spanish soldiers and 1,000 local Indians.
-In the spring of 1540 they headed north into what is now Northern Mexico and southern Texas.
+Upon his arrival in New Spain, which is now Mexico, he married the daughter of the Spanish treasurer of the territory.
+Coronado helped quell a major slave rebellion and subsequently became a provincial governor.
+However, Coronado sought more adventure.
+For years, rumors had circulated about seven cities of gold located to the north.
+Eager to find these cities, he assembled a large force of 300 Spanish soldiers and 1,000 local Indians.
+In the spring of 1540, they headed north into what is now northern Mexico and southern Texas.

-The first Native American that they encountered were the Zunni pueblo.
-When Coronado announced that they would have to obey him or be enslaved the Zunnit responded by firing arrows at the Spanish.
-After defeating the Zunni, Coronado found no gold, just a relatively poor Indian tribe.
-Coronado and his men then explored large parts of the Southwest, including much of what is today New Mexico and Arizona.
-Coronado explored the Grand Canyon.
-After sending the majority of his party back to Mexico, Coronado led a smaller group north to find the mythical city of Quivira.
-He traveled as far as what it today Kansas, only to find a poor Indian tribe.
+The first Native Americans they encountered were the Zuni Pueblo.
+When Coronado announced that the Zuni would have to obey him or be enslaved, they responded by firing arrows at the Spanish.
+After defeating the Zuni, Coronado found no gold, only a relatively poor Indian tribe.
+He and his men then explored large parts of the Southwest, including much of what is today New Mexico and Arizona.
+Coronado also explored the Grand Canyon.
+After sending the majority of his party back to Mexico, he led a smaller group north to find the mythical city of Quivira.
+He traveled as far as what is today Kansas, only to find another poor Indian tribe.
 Coronado returned to Mexico, his expedition considered a failure since he had not found the mythical gold.
-Coronado resumed his job as governor.
-He left that position in 1544 and moved to Mexico City were he remained until his death in 1554.
+He resumed his role as governor but left the position in 1544 and moved to Mexico City, where he remained until his death in 1554.

 .